shutter-network/nano-shutter/README.md

 #### 2. **Time-Based Decryption**

-Send a POST request to `/decrypt/with_time` with the encrypted message and timestamp.
+Send a POST request to `/decrypt/with_time` with the encrypted message and the same timestamp used previously.

 **Request Body Example:**